Tech-at-DU/React-Redux-passwords-Tutorial/P02-Create-React-App/readme.md

 npm start
 ```

-The first command above may take a few seconds to install all of file dependancies.
+The first command above may take a few seconds to install all of the file dependencies.

 The last command may take a few seconds to start the app for the first time.